Get insider access

 No

 The Dell XPS is only available with 60Hz displays.
 The FHD panel has a slow response time causing noticeable ghosting, which isn't ideal for viewing fast-moving content or gaming.
-The 4k panel will perform similarly; however, the 3.5k OLED panel will likely perform better as OLEDs typically have a near-instantaneous response time.
+The 4k panel will perform similarly; however, the 3.5k OLED panel will likely perform better as OLEDs typically have a much faster response time.

 8.0